 Yoga and tai chi are two gentle activities that help ease fatigue and lower stress that can keep you awake.

 Fuel up with the right foods.
 Your body gets energy from the foods you eat.
 Choose fresh, whole items like fruits and veggies, lean protein, dairy products, and healthy fats.
 Omega-3 fatty acids, found in foods like nuts and cold-water fish, help ease fatigue by reducing inflammation.

 Start your day with a healthy breakfast, even if you wake up tired.
 Choose foods that are rich in fiber, complex carbohydrates, and lean protein.
 A bowl of high-fiber cereal, fresh fruit, and low-fat milk can give you more energy for the rest of your day.

 Drink water.
 Your body needs fluids to keep going.
 Fatigue may be a sign that you’re dried out.
 Aim for about eight glasses a day.
 You may need more if you’re extra active or when it’s hot outside.

 Stick to a sleep routine.
 Good habits help you get enough rest so you feel less fatigue the next day.
 Go to bed at the same time each night.
 Get up at the same time each morning.
 Cut back on caffeine, alcoholic drinks, and nicotine.
 All of these can disrupt your sleep.

 Ask your doctor about medications.
 If fatigue hits often, talk to your doctor.
-Antidepressants or other types of medications may help you have more energy.
-If you can’t get to sleep or stay that way, prescription sleep aids could help you get a full night’s rest.
-The doctor can also test your blood to make sure you aren’t anemic.
-This condition can also make you feel tired.
+If you can’t get to sleep, prescription sleep aids could help you get a full night’s rest.
+The doctor can also test your blood to make sure it’s not another condition making you tired.

 Seek counseling or therapy.
 Cognitive behavioral therapy or counseling with a mental health professional can ease the stress that worsens your fatigue.
 It can also help you control how fatigue affects your life.